rexresearch

 A method has been devised for producing water-capturing surfaces

-suitable for large-scale production as it involves layer- by-layer
+method is not suitable for large-scale production as it involves

-multi-step patterning and deposition of both hydrophilic and
+layer- by-layer multi-step patterning and deposition of both

 Of note, superhydrophilic surfaces do not necessarily possess